 THIS DATE IN HISTORY: Nov.
 13

 1968: The St. Louis Blues use three goaltenders to defeat the New York Rangers 3-1 at Madison Square Garden.

 The Rangers take a 1-0 lead 1:16 into the game on a goal by Vic Hadfield.
 Goalie Glenn Hall isn't happy and receives a game misconduct 45 seconds later from referee Vern Buffey for protesting too persistently after a penalty call.
 Rookie backup Robbie Irons replaces Hall but injures his leg during the two-minute warmup.
 Irons hangs in for three minutes, which is enough time for Jacques Plante to go from the press box to the locker room, get dressed and take over five minutes into the game.

 "Too bad I don't get credit for the shutout," Plante jokes afterward.
 Little does he know that the Blues will go nearly 12 years until their next victory at Madison Square Garden.

-Irons doesn't face a shot during his three-minute stint, the only NHL appearance of his career.
+Irons makes one save during his three-minute stint, the only NHL appearance of his career.

 1934: Ralph Bowman scores the first penalty-shot goal in NHL history.
 It's the only goal for the St. Louis Eagles in a 2-1 loss to the Montreal Maroons.
 The goal is Bowman's first in the NHL and comes on the second penalty shot attempt in League history.

 1955: Hall, a rookie goalie with the Detroit Red Wings, and Terry Sawchuk of the Boston Bruins play to a 0-0 tie at Boston Garden.
-It comes one week after the two goaltenders play a scoreless game at the Olympia in Detroit.
+It comes less than a month after the two goaltenders play a scoreless game at the Olympia in Detroit.
 The shutout in the 61st for Sawchuk and the fourth of Hall's NHL career.

 1982: Tony Esposito becomes the fourth goaltender in NHL history with 400 victories.
-He makes 34 saves to help the Chicago Blackhawks defeat the Red Wings 3-2 at Joe Louis Arena.
+He makes 34 saves to help the Blackhawks defeat the Red Wings 3-2 at Joe Louis Arena.
 Tom Lysiak's power-play goal midway through the third period breaks a 2-2 tie.